 see all...Viewing 3 out of 8 projects

 Amir is an award winning designer.
-I believe that my strengths lie in problem solving as well as brainstorming practical and innovative design solution, which I have exhibited in my works.
-I enjoyed the challenges of working as a team leader providing friendly and professional environment in team for members.
+He believes that his strengths lie in problem solving as well as brainstorming practical and innovative design solution, which he has exhibited in his works.
+He enjoyed the challenges of working as a team leader providing friendly and professional environment in team for members.
 Amir would describe himslef as proactive, dynamic and result-oriented.
-My works and life experiences in Manhattan, Australia and Middle East molded me in to an adaptable, well balanced professional with a sensitive awareness of the different architectural issues and approaches in each specific context.
+His works and life experiences in Manhattan, Australia and Middle East molded him in to an adaptable, well balanced professional with a sensitive awareness of the different architectural issues and approaches in each specific context.

 Chelsea Atelier Architect PC, New York, NY, US, Senior Project Architect